 Nothing is better than a sturdy workbench.
 It only gets number 2 because in a pinch you can use a table or the ground but there is no substitution for hip level, tool storage, and a hardwood surface.
 It helps keep your workspace organized and it is easy to visualize the repair you are working on.
 If you are already handy, make your own.
 If not, repurpose an old table, buy a new one, or ask for some help.
 I’m telling you, you won’t be sorry.

 Transform your living space with these unique bike storage ideas.
 Learn more!

 Tool Number 3: A truing stand

-This is a no brainer.
+This is a no-brainer.
 It is essential for fixing wheels and building them.
-There are some things that come with it that you can do without like a dishing gauge or a tension meter.
+Some things come with it that you can do without like a dishing gauge or a tension meter.
 Those things are nice but not essential to the quick fix and they more or less help with building wheels more so than a quick truing.

 That does it for essentials.
 There are plenty of things that make your workshop even more fun to work in and I’m sure the more time you spend out there the more things you will add to your list.
-The keys to a good work environment are keeping things organized.
+The key to a good work environment is keeping things organized.

 - The Ultimate Guide To Picking A Bicycle Trailer